What is Zero-Click Malware and how Do You Fight It?

 Uninstall Unneeded Applications

-The more applications on a device, the more vulnerabilities it has.
-Many users download apps then rarely use them.
-Yet they remain on their device, vulnerable to an attack.
-They are also more likely to lack updates.
 Have employees or your IT team remove unneeded apps on all company devices.
 This will reduce the potential vulnerabilities to your network.
-If you are struggling to manage your end devices, and what is installed, talk to a specialist around Mobile Device Management tools, and how they can keep you informed of the current software deployed in your business.
+If you are struggling to manage your end devices, and what is installed, talk to us around Mobile Device Management tools, and how they can keep you informed of the current software deployed in your business.
+Alternatively we can keep on top of this for you with our Managed IT Services.

 Only Download Apps from Official App Stores